Why Beirut Wins You Over: Arak, Ruins, and Relentless Optimism

 Entry is about $7.
 Seven dollars.
 For one of the most impressive archaeological sites on the planet.

-What Beirut Taught Me
+What Beirut Teaches You

-I've been to cities that are prettier.
+There are cities that are prettier.
 Cities that are easier.
 Cities where the power doesn't cut out three times a day and the exchange rate doesn't require a PhD in economics.

 The resilience isn't a tourism tagline here.
 It's just Tuesday.